Lorenza Mazzetti: Paintings, restoration of K and its distribution

 Later in her life, Mazzetti developed a career as a painter, which culminated in two exhibitions: "The Album di famiglia" with 80 paintings illustrating the events described in the novel Il Cielo cade: and "A proposito del Free Cinema" where she created portraits of key figures of English cinema during the 50s and 60s.
 The exhibition was shown in several cities: in Rome, in the Complesso San Michele, the seat of the "Beni Culturali", where it was visited over three months by schoolchildren; in Florence, in the Palazzo Medici; in Porretta Terme (BO), and in Mantova and in Dresden, where it was organised by the Italian Consulate together with the Jewish Community and the University Dresden.

-K, which had been jealously guarded by its author, was reconstructed only in 2010 by the Assoziation Cinit Cineforum Italiano.
+K, which had been jealously guarded by its author, was reconstructed only in 2010 by the Associazione Cinit Cineforum Italiano.
 Thanks to Marco Duse and Marco Vanelli, the film was transferred to DVD and attached to issue 168 of the magazine Cabiria Studi di cinema.
 It has been shown in London, Venice, Florence, Bologna and Rome.

 In a certain way, all the books of Mazzetti can be seen as a continuation of Il cielo cade.
 Furthermore, Diario Londinese is a kind of prequel in which Mazzetti describes the beginnings of the Free Cinema and also the Angry Young Men.
 The stream of consciousness is a suppression of the past that caused all of Mazzetti's undertakings, and probably also the cause of all her successes.
 Diario Londinese was presented for the first time in Rome by the "Casa del Cinema di Roma", by Irene Bignardi and Antonio Gnoli.

 It was Mazzetti's main objective to show the film Il cielo cade in schools.
 She wanted to talk with young people in order to keep the memory of the Holocaust alive, by the example of the tragedy of the Einstein family, a massacre that would have been kept a secret if not for her book.

 On 4 January 2020, Mazzetti died in Rome at age 92.